kikikeiten/daily_report_system_2/README.md

   - [Download](https://docs.aws.amazon.com/ja_jp/corretto/latest/corretto-11-ug/downloads-list.html)
   - Due to the inclusion of Hibernate, it only supports up to Java 11
   - Click here for details -> [Hibernate](https://hibernate.org/orm/releases/)

+### Build tool

+- Maven `3.6.3`
+- (Gradle `6.7.1`)

+I moved from Maven to Gradle once, but the replacement of `tomcat7-maven-plugin` didn't work, so I changed it back.
+You can change it if it can be ported.

 ### Dependencies